Five Best National Parks in Quebec

 Quebec is Canada’s largest province as it covers over 1.6 million square kilometers.
-It has an incredibly diverse geology – from the arctic tundra to the lush boreal and temperate forests.
-Quebec also shares its border with the United States, Ontario, New Brunswick and Newfoundland.
+It has incredibly diverse geology – from the arctic tundra to the lush boreal and temperate forests.
+Quebec also shares its border with the United States, Ontario, New Brunswick, and Newfoundland.

 In this article, we’ll discuss some of the top Quebec national parks.
 From scuba diving and whale watching in Gaspé’s Forillon National Park to luxury camping in Mauricie’s Laurentian forest, there are so many things to do and to discover.

 Explore the Laurentian forest and discover La Mauricie National Park’s sprawling fauna and wildlife.
 This national park is near Montreal – less than two hours away.
 It’s about the same distance from Quebec City as well, making this beautiful park easily accessible.

 La Mauricie National Park has over 150 lakes and over 90% of its surface is covered by trees.
 Whether you’re visiting with your significant other, a group of friends or family, you’ll truly enjoy this national gem.
 Many activities are offered and include canoeing, hiking, swimming, recreational fishing, and trail bicycling.
 You can also stay overnight at one of the several campsites or Parks Canada accommodations, including the oTENTik tents and cabins.

 This national park falls under the purview of the Canadian government.
 Learn more by visiting the Parks Canada website.

 Nature’s incredible force can be witnessed at the Fjord-du-Saguenay National Park.
 Home to the world’s longest low-altitude fjord (it’s over 100 km-long!), this truly is one of the best national parks in Quebec.